Cal Raleigh Player Props: Mariners vs. Orioles

 Cal Raleigh At The Plate

-- Raleigh has reached base via a hit in 34 games this year (of 63 played), and had multiple hits in 13 of those games.
+- Raleigh has picked up a hit in 54.7% of his 64 games this season, with more than one hit in 21.9% of them.

-- Looking at the 63 games he has played this year, he's hit a home run in eight of them (12.7%), and in 4.2% of his trips to the plate.
+- He has gone deep in eight games this year (12.5%), leaving the park in 4.1% of his plate appearances.

-- Raleigh has had an RBI in 17 games this year (27.0%), including eight multi-RBI outings (12.7%).
-He has also driven home three or more of his team's runs in three contests.
+- Raleigh has had an RBI in 18 games this year (28.1%), including eight multi-RBI outings (12.5%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 25 games this year (39.7%), including multiple runs in five games.
+- He has scored in 40.6% of his games this year, with more than one run scored in 9.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.